About this guide

 KafkaProxy

-resource that the proxy is associated with. -
+resource that the proxy is part of. -

 One or more